lutianzhou001/Pundix/README.md

-# Relayer
+# Pundix

 ## Description

-A simple relayer for restore/resend uses' transcations
+A simple http server for querying the token locked on the Pundix contract.

 ## Installation